TempeHS/2025SE-MaxH-Task2/README.md

 - Does the model generalise well to training data, testing data and new data that has been caputured during operation
 - Does the model score a low Mean Squared Error(MSE)
+- Model is updateable and continuously able to be retrained with user input data and results

 # Data Overview